brycewray/hugo-site/content/privacy/index.md

 ## Notes about external services

+### Brid.gy and webmention.io

+The [webmentions](https://indieweb.org/Webmention) or other third-party comments that appear on certain pages, through my use of [Bridgy](https://brid.gy) and [webmention.io](https://webmention.io), occur only because the persons leaving them chose to do so in a public setting online.
+Such persons may at any time request deletion from this site of their third-party content, by [contacting me](/contact/).

 ### Cloudflare

 This site's traffic goes through [Cloudflare](https://cloudflare.com) and is configured to use its Web Analytics tool, which [Cloudflare claims](https://blog.cloudflare.com/privacy-first-web-analytics/) doesn’t track individual users and doesn’t leave cookies.